 SAFETY

-Uruguay is VERY safe.
-It is the safest country to visit in entire Latin America.
+Uruguay is very safe, the safest country to visit in entire Latin America.
 Crime rates are low, ranked 37th on the Global Peace Index, and violent crime is pretty much non-existent.
 However, common sense is recommended like anywhere else.

 How to get around